 An alternative to an electrostatic potential map, referred to as an exposed electrostatic potential surface, is a composite of three different surfaces: an electron density surface depicting overall molecular size and shape, a negative electrostatic potential surface identifying electron-rich regions and a positive electrostatic potential surface identifying electron-poor regions.
 These surfaces need to be generated and then displayed simultaneously.
-The electron density may either be displayed as an opaque solid or as a transparent solid (in order that the molecular skeleton may be seen inside).
-The two potential surfaces are best represented as transparent solids, the negative surface colored red and the positive surface colored blue.
-The exposed electrostatic potential surface for p-tert-butyl phenol is shown on the next page.
+The electron density may either be displayed as an opaque solid or as a transparent solid (in order for the molecular skeleton to be seen inside).
+The two potential surfaces are best represented as transparent solids, the negative surface colored red and the positive surface colored blue, for example for p-tert-butyl phenol.

 Note that the exposed electrostatic potential surface provides the same information as the electrostatic potential map.
 Red areas in the map correspond to regions when the negative electrostatic potential surface is likely to protrude from the electron density while blue areas correspond to regions where the positive electrostatic potential surface is likely to stick out.
-There is broad similarity of this graphic to CFD representations discussed previously (see CFD's under the Model menu in Chapter 14).
+There is broad similarity of this graphic to CFD representations discussed previously (see CFD's under the Model menu in Chapter 17).
 Hydrogen-bond acceptors and/or positive ionizable sites are associated with protruding negative potential surfaces, whereas hydrogen-bond donors and/or negative ionizable sites are associated with protruding positive potential surfaces.